Mahendragarh district: Medieval rule

 During the rule of Mughals, Babur assigned the area to Malik Mahdud Khan.
 However, later it was taken over by Patiala Riyasat.
 Birbal ka Chatta is very famous in Narnaul.
 People say the cave ends in Gurugram.
 Jal Mahal and Chor Guband were also made during Mughal rule.

-Mahendragarh Fort

-There is a fort at Mahendragarh which was built by the Maratha ruler Tantia Tope during the 19th century.
-This fort was named Mahendragarh in 1861 by Narendra Singh, the ruler of Patiala, in honour of his son, Mahendra Singh, and consequently the town came to be known as Mahendragarh.
-The name of Narnaul Nizamat was changed to "Mahendragarh Nizamat."
-Another nearby fort is Madhogarh Fort on the top of the hill near Madhogarh village.
+In the 18th century, Madhogarh Fort was built on the top of the hill near Madhogarh village.

 Both Mahendragarh's fort and Madhogarh's fort are being restored along the lines of Pinjore Gardens to develop them as an international tourist destination as part of the Rewari-Narnaul-Mahendragarh-Madhogarh tourist circuit.

 Post-independence

 Mahendragarh district was formed in 1948 by grouping different tracts of erstwhile princely states: Narnaul and Mahendragarh tehsils from Patiala State, Dadri (Charkhi Dadri) from Jind State and a part of Bawal Nizamat from Nabha State.
 It became a part of Patiala and East Punjab States Union (PEPSU) state.
 On 1 November 1956, with the merger of PEPSU with Punjab, it became a part of Punjab state and with the formation of Haryana state in 1966, it became a part of the newly formed state.
 Rewari tehsil of Gurgaon district was added to it in 1972 but Rewari tehsil was made a separate district in 1989.